tajo48/bevy_psx/README.md

 ### Automatic Material Conversion

 The plugin automatically converts standard Bevy `StandardMaterial`s to PSX-enhanced materials with:
-- Vertex snapping in the vertex shader
+- Vertex snapping in the vertex shader (always enabled)
-- Palette quantization in the fragment shader
+- Palette quantization in the fragment shader (when enabled by the demo)
 - Maintains all original material properties (textures, colors, etc.)

 ### Aspect Ratio Matching